Arditi: Equipment

 Typical equipment of the Arditi was the dagger for hand-to-hand combat, and hand grenades.
 The grenades were used to create panic and confusion as well as for their disruptive effect.
 The Thevenot hand grenade frequently used by the Arditi was well suited for assaults, not being overly powerful, but very noisy so as to provoke fear in the opponents.
 Other weapons included Fiat Revelli Mod.
 1914 machine guns and flame throwers.
 The carbines used by the Arditi were the Carcano Moschetto 91 and Moschetto 91 TS.
 The Arditi also used 37 mm and 65 mm cannons against pillboxes and fortifications.

 Furthermore, one of the most important weapons of the Arditi was the FIAT Machine-Pistol Model 1915.
 This fully automatic double-barreled weapon chambered for the 9mm Glisenti was initially used, with poor results, as a normal machine gun but, thanks to Bassi's intuitions, it was understood how to best exploit the VP which quickly became an integral part of the Arditi's shock tactics.

 Used on the move without a crew and carried by a trained Ardito called pistolettiere, the Villar Perosa led the assaults accompanying the rest of the unit with its high rate of fire and contributing greatly in clearing the trenches.
 The Italian military, preceding the German MP18 by a year, had already begun to outline the concept of "SMG" in 1917.

-The Villar Perosa, as decided by the Command with the document of 21 September 1917, was distributed to the Arditi in six sections per Battalion (two per company) of four Machine-Pistols each.

 In the Museo del Risorgimento in Turin, the hall is dedicated to the resistance against Fascism.
 There are on display a dagger and a hand grenade belonging to the Arditi del Popolo.
 Due to lack of resources the daggers were manufactured from surplus stock of the bayonets from the Vetterli rifle.